 If you’re visiting Nevada (Vegas maybe?) – when it comes to the medical marijuana programs – it is one of the few states that recognizes reciprocity.
 In other words, you can continue your medical marijuana program confidently here – provided you meet the following conditions:

 - Your medical marijuana card must be issued by your home state and have a valid expiration date

 - The law in your home state must protect medical marijuana cardholders from criminal prosecution for using cannabis as a form of treatment

 - Before you receive your medical marijuana card, your home state must make it a requirement that you discuss the benefits of cannabis for medical purposes with a qualified physician.

 - Nevada authorities must be able to verify your status easily on the database of registered users

 It is also important to note that the possession laws vary from state to state.
-Thus, you must to do your research before you visit to ensure that you are in compliance with all Nevada medical marijuana possession laws.
+Thus, you must do your research before you visit to ensure that you are in compliance with all Nevada medical marijuana possession laws.